innovatodev/WindowsFresh/README.md

 - ### __Remove Startup Entries (BLACKLIST)__

-Remove blacklisted Startup Entries, blacklist can be customized as well.
+Remove Startup Entries, blacklist can be customized as well.

 - ### __Tweak the Windows (PRESET)__